 About Events Batten Hour: Super Tuesday: A Preview Batten Hour: Super Tuesday: A Preview MARCH 2, 2020 12:00 PM Great Hall of Garrett Hall Jointly sponsored by the Batten School Center for Effective Lawmaking, join members of the Batten community for a Batten Hour discussion featuring Craig Volden, Professor of Public Policy and Politics, and Director of the Center for Effective Lawmaking, University of Virginia, and Jamelle Bouie, columnist for the New York Times and CBS News political analyst.
 Lunch will be provided.
 Craig Volden Craig Volden is a professor of public policy and politics, with appointments in the Frank Batten School of Leadership and Public Policy and the Woodrow Wilson Department of Politics.
 He studies legislative politics and the interaction among political institutions, including within American federalism.
 Read full bio Jamelle Bouie Based in Charlottesville, Virginia, and Washington D.C., Jamelle Bouie is a columnist for the New York Times and political analyst for CBS News.
 He covers campaigns, elections, national affairs, and culture.
 Prior to the Times, Jamelle was chief political correspondent for Slate magazine.
 And before that, he was a staff writer at The Daily Beast and held fellowships at The American Prospect and The Nation magazine.
 He attended the University of Virginia, where he graduated with a degree in political and social thought, and government.
 David Uberti, writing in the Columbia Journalism Review, described Jamelle as "one of the defining commentators on politics and race in the Trump era."
 Related Content Craig Volden Spatial Models of Legislative Effectiveness Research Spatial models of policymaking have evolved from the median voter theorem through the inclusion of institutional considerations such as political parties, committees, and various voting and amendment rules.
 Such models, however, implicitly assume that no policy is more effective than another at solving public policy problems and that all proposers are equally capable of advancing proposals.
 Party Calls and Reelection in the US Senate Research Minozzi and Volden advance the idea that a substantial portion of partisan voting activity in Congress is a simple call to unity that is especially easily embraced by ideological extremists.
 If correct, Minozzi and Volden’s findings should extend from the House to the Senate, despite differences in institutional structures and in tools at the disposal of party leaders across the two chambers.
+Scoring Effectiveness in Congress News What makes someone an effective lawmaker?
+Surprisingly, until Batten’s Craig Volden and Vanderbilt’s Alan Wiseman began discussing that question a little over a decade ago, we didn’t have a clear answer.
 Coronavirus policies spread quickly across the U.S. Are cities and states learning — or just copying?
 News As the novel coronavirus has spread across U.S. cities and states, so have public policies aimed at stopping the pandemic.
 Batten's Craig Volden and co-author Charles R. Shipan examine how some states have learned from others’ policy successes, while others simply copy their neighbors or even compete against them, and why that matters.
-Productive Politicians Fare Better in Primaries News Now that Super Tuesday is behind us, voters can look forward to another primary in the spring – this time for Congressional candidates.
-As a professor of public policy and politics at the Batten School and co-director of the Center for Effective Lawmaking, Craig Volden has studied what factors make for a successful candidate and drawn some conclusions about this state’s congressional delegation.